App version: 0.1.0

 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

 The average student loan debt across the United States is tens of thousands of dollars per borrower.
-As mentioned earlier, the average borrower holds about $37,000 in federal student loan obligations as of the first quarter of 2022.Consider the following data:
+As mentioned earlier, the average borrower holds more than $37,000 in federal student loan obligations as of 2023.Consider the following data:

-• Student loan debt across the United States stood at nearly $1.75 trillion as of Q1 2022, according to Federal Reserve data
+• Student loan debt across the United States (federal and private) exceeds $1.77 trillion as of Q1 2023, according to Federal Reserve data

-• Some 43.4 million borrowers carry federal student loan debt as of Q1 2022, data show
+• There’s about 43 million federal student loan borrowers as of 2023

 How Much Is Too Much Student Debt?